dhis2/developer-portal/blog/2025-11-27-announcing-civil-registry-lookup-reference-implementation/index.md

  When adapting this implementation to your own context, the civil registry lookup workflow itself will remain more or less the same.
 Likely customisation points would be (1) the Capture programme, (2) the lookup key, (3) the person details exchanged, (4) the civil registry response mapping, the (5) underlying technologies, as well as the (6) security controls.
 For example, during customisation, you might:

-* Change the anti-TB DRS Capture programme to an Antenatal one.
+* Change the Anti-TB DRS Capture programme to an Antenatal one.
 * Replace the national ID lookup key with a Personal Health Number (PHN).
 * Swap the data store mapping definition with one that expects a non-FHIR structure.
 * Substitute the [Apache Camel](https://developers.dhis2.org/docs/integration/apache-camel/) mediator with [OpenHIM](https://openhim.org/) or [OpenFn](https://www.openfn.org/).
 It is worth noting that a mediator might not be even needed depending on the constraints you have.